Woodbury grad party deadly shooting: Stepdad of teen killed sentenced - NewsBreak

 Pregnant woman fatally shot in Amazon Fulfillment Center parking lot

 LAKEVILLE, Minn.
-(FOX 9) - A 31-year-old woman, who was pregnant, was fatally shot while sitting in her car at an Amazon Fulfillment center in Lakeville, Minnesota, according to police.
-The incident happened around 6:51 p.m. in a parking lot on the 9800 block of 217th Street West.
-Police say...
+(FOX 9) - A 31-year-old woman was about to become a mother of four, but instead, she was shot and killed in a Lakeville parking lot Sunday night.
+Lakeville police said a woman who was pregnant was fatally shot while sitting in her car at an Amazon Fulfillment center.
+The incident happened just before 7 p.m. in a parking lot on the 9800 block of 217th Street West.

 fox9.com